-The table of contents is used instead of an index, and should be sufficiently informative with specific page numbers of all chapters, sections and subsections indicated.
-If there is to be a list of Tables, Figures, Plates, Abbreviations/Acronyms/Symbols etc it should be on a page by itself, and arranged in the general format as the Table of Contents.
-Any table legends should listed be in the appropriate pages.
-The list Abbreviations/Acronyms/Symbols (arranged in alphabetical order) should appear on the page just before the start of the main body i.e. Chapter 1 of the dissertation/thesis.
+The table of contents is used instead of an index, and should be sufficiently informative with specific page numbers of all chapters, sections and subsections there is to be Tables. indicated.
+If a list of Figures.
+Plates.
+Abbreviations/Acronyms/Symbols etc it should be on a page by itself, and arranged in the general format as the Table of Contents.
+Any table legends should be listed in the appropriate pages.
+The list of Abbreviations/Acronyms/Symbols (arranged in alphabetical order) should appear on the page just before the start of the main body i.e. Chapter 1 of the dissertation/thesis.
 Use the word processing computer function to create the table of contents which can be updated automatically.